Dynamic nuclear polarization: DNP-NMR

-DNP can be performed to enhance the NMR signals but also to introduce an inherent spatial dependence: the magnetization enhancement takes place in the vicinity of the irradiated electrons and propagates throughout the sample.
-Spatial selectivity can finally be obtained using Magnetic Resonance Imaging (MRI) techniques, so that signals from similar parts can be separated based on their location in the sample.
+DNP can be performed to enhance NMR signals but also to introduce an inherent spatial dependence: the magnetization enhancement takes place in the vicinity of the irradiated electrons and propagates throughout the sample.
+Spatial selectivity can finally be obtained using magnetic resonance imaging (MRI) techniques, so that signals from similar parts can be separated based on their location in the sample.

-DNP has triggered enthusiasm in the NMR community because it can enhance sensitivity in Solid-state NMR.
-In DNP, a large electronic spin polarisation is transferred onto the nuclear spins of interest using a microwave source.
+DNP has triggered enthusiasm in the NMR community because it can enhance sensitivity in solid-state NMR.
+In DNP, a large electronic spin polarization is transferred onto the nuclear spins of interest using a microwave source.
 There are two main DNP approaches for solids.
 If the material does not contain suitable unpaired electrons, exogenous DNP is applied: the material is impregnated by a solution containing a specific radical.
-When possible, endogenous DNP is performed using the electrons in transition metal ions (Metal-Ion Dynamic Nuclear Polarization, MIDNP) or conduction electrons.
+When possible, endogenous DNP is performed using the electrons in transition metal ions (metal-ion dynamic nuclear polarization, MIDNP) or conduction electrons.
 The experiments usually need to be performed at low temperatures with magic angle spinning.
 It is important to note that DNP was only performed ex situ as it usually requires low temperature to lower electronic relaxation.